Tawa and Porirua Bus Service Review

 Proposed changes

-These are the changes we are suggesting based on community feedback received and service use data.
+These are the changes we have suggested based on community feedback received and service use data.

 Current service